DragonPixel/actix-discord/README.md

 # actix-discord
-A Discord bot making use of actix-web and discord interactions
+A Discord bot framework making use of actix-web and discord interactions